What does vocation mean?

 How does a person connect with a community of Presentation Sisters?

 There are eight congregations of Presentation Sisters located in the United States and Canada.
 Each congregation has a vocation director who will assist a woman seeking information about religious life.
 The initial connection to the community and early formation may be tailored to the individual’s needs.
-For more information about each of the congregations and the formation process, please see the Vocation Directors page.
+For more information about each of the congregations, please see the Join Us page.